w3c/json-ld-api/tests/README.md

 * [expand](expand-manifest.jsonld) tests have _input_ and _expected_ documents.
   The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output.

+  Expansion tests may have a `expandContext` option, which is treated as an IRI relative to the manifest.

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.
 * [html](html.jsonld) tests have _input_ and _expected_ documents and an optional _context_ document.
   The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output